tisnoo/paste-pal/docs/e2ee.md

 Broadcast back to clients

 Todo:
-- Host refreshing should keep host.
+- DONE Host refreshing should keep host.
 - Host leaving should change host.
 - If possible, not a host key but rather a server key.
-- Not each message needs to be saved.
-- Everything needs to be removed when room is destroyed.
+- DONE Everything needs to be removed when room is destroyed.
-- Only push after second on inactivity.
+- DONE Only push after second on inactivity.
+- DONE Not each message needs to be saved.
 - Tests + design

+- Make e2ee more visible, validating keys?
+Paper that people can view?